This article may contain affiliate/compensated links. For full information, please see our disclaimer here.

-These tools have helped us stay sane spending 24/7 together.
+These tools have helped us stay sane as a travel couple spending 24/7 together.

 1) Communicate your feelings

 It seems obvious but internalizing your feelings instead of being open with your partner will only lead to trouble down the line.

 As much as we would like them to be able to, your partner cannot read your mind.
 Let them know how you are feeling and why you are feeling that way.

 Do this not only when you are upset or angry but also when you are happy or excited.
 Keeping an open dialogue with your partner about both positive and negative feelings you have will help you to understand each other better.

 When you’re traveling, crappy days are bound to happen, so communicate the problem and be there for one another however you can.
 On the road, you are each other’s main support through the fun times and the rough ones.

 When you’re spending so much time together you start to finish each other’s sandwiches, which is cute and all, but not ideal for allowing each other to properly express yourselves.

 Show your partner that you respect what they have to say by listening when they are telling you something.
 Allow them to say what’s on their mind, and don’t interject until they are done.

 Maintain eye contact, show active listening through body language, and try not to make judgmental faces, even if you’re SURE you know EXACTLY what they’re about to say.